Skip to main contentIBM Quantum Documentation

 4. Post-process, return result in classical format

-1. Build the Qiskit Pattern
+1. Build the Qiskit pattern

-2. Deploy to the Quantum Serverless
+2. Deploy to the Qiskit Serverless

-3. Run remotely on Quantum Serverless
+3. Run remotely on Qiskit Serverless

-Build a Qiskit Pattern
+Build a Qiskit pattern

 Here is an example of computing the expectation value using the Qiskit Runtime Estimator primitive.
 This Python script should be saved in your working directory.
 (Warning!
 All contents of the working directory will be shipped to the cluster for execution.)